Jim Carter (actor): Theatre

 In June to August 2005, he appeared in The President of an Empty Room at the National Theatre (written by Stephen Knight and directed by Howard Davies).
 When he did this he had not done theatre in 14 years.
 He considers his appearance in Richard Eyre's 1982 National Theatre revival of Guys and Dolls a significant moment.
 It was when he met his future wife, Imelda Staunton, who also appeared in this play.
 He considers Richard Eyre and Howard Davies two of his favourite directors.
 He was with the Brighton Combination still when it moved to London and opened a theatre called the Albany in Deptford.
 In his own words: "The Brighton Combination moved to London and started a theatre called the Albany in Deptford, and I was with them then."

 In the early 1970s, the Brighton Combination, a touring fringe theatre group, became resident in the Albany Institute in Deptford, South East London.
 This was considered one of the great achievements of the Albany's then director Paul Curno.
 By fusing community work and the arts, Director Paul Curno and "The Combination" transformed the Albany's fortunes.
 This fusion still drives the Albany to this day.
 The Brighton Combination Company moved to become resident at the Albany in SE London in 1972 with a brief to set up community action and arts development projects.
 It combined artistic and cultural works with social activism.

 He performed in the Lyric Theatre in Hammersmith, London in Jean Cocteau's The Infernal Machine (with Maggie Smith and with Simon Callow directing, 1986–87).
 Photos and a review of this play appeared in Plays and Players magazine in January 1987.

 He also performed in The Mysteries: The Nativity, The Passion and Doomsday at the Cottesloe Theatre for the National Theatre in 1984 and 1985.
 Both performances were directed by Bill Bryden.

 He appeared in Doug Lucie's Fashion in May–June 1990 at the Tricycle Theatre, directed by Michael Attenborough.

-In the Royal Shakespeare Company's (RSC)The Wizard of Oz production, Carter played the Cowardly Lion while his wife, Imelda Staunton, played Dorothy.
-He considers playing a baddie dressed in black in the cowboy film Rustlers' Rhapsody one of the highlights of his career.
+In the Royal Shakespeare Company's (RSC) The Wizard of Oz production, Carter played the Cowardly Lion while his wife, Imelda Staunton, played Dorothy.
 The Wizard of Oz was directed by Ian Judge; it opened on 17 December 1987 at the RSC's Barbican Theatre.
 It played in repertory through 27 February 1988.